How Much Will Medicare Cost In 2025?

 MEDICARE PART B LATE ENROLLMENT PENALTY

 In most cases, if you don't sign up for Part B when you're first eligible, you'll have to pay a late enrollment penalty.
-You'll have to pay this penalty for as long as you have Part B. Your monthly premium for Part B may go up 10% of the standard premium for each full 12-month period that you could have had Part B, but didn't sign up for it.
-Also, you may have to wait until the General Enrollment Period (from January 1 to March 31) to enroll in Part B. Coverage will start July 1 of that year.
+You'll have to pay this penalty for as long as you have Part B. Your monthly premium for Part B may increase by 10% of the standard premium for each whole 12-month period during which you could have had Part B but didn't enroll.
+Additionally, you may need to wait until the General Enrollment Period (from January 1 to March 31) to enroll in Part B. Coverage will begin on July 1 of that year.

 Note: All Medicare Advantage Plans must cover these services.
 If you're in a Medicare Advantage Plan, costs vary by plan and may be either higher or lower than those in Original Medicare.
 Review the "Evidence of Coverage" from your plan.